 A Regular Expression, REGEX, is a special text string for describing a search pattern.
-Within Hotjar, you can define a Regular Expression to target a specific string or pattern within URLs for all of our tools except for Forms, as well as block IP addresses in your Hotjar dashboard.
+Within Hotjar, you can define a Regular Expression to target a specific string or pattern within URLs for all of our tools, as well as block IP addresses in your Hotjar dashboard.

 Watch out for common mistakes